SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 **Two Handy Variants**

-This optimal holding can be further modified to variants that suit other use cases in drawdown management.
+This optimal holding can be further tailored to variants suitable for various use cases in drawdown management.

-Firstly, it can be extended to the case of drawdown defined by absolute amount of wealth.
-In scenarios where investors aim to retain at least K dolloars, the optimal holding can be modified slightly to account for it.
+Firstly, it can be extended to the scenario of drawdown defined by an absolute amount of wealth.
+In situations where investors aim to retain at least K dolloars, the optimal holding can be modified slightly to account for the change.
 Essentially it is equivalent to replace the constraint on floor from the stochastic $$M_t$$ to a constant K, leading to the safe cusion change from $$W_t - \alpha M_t$$ to $$W_t - K$$ and risk aversion adjustment from $$(1 - \alpha)A + \alpha$$ to $$A$$.

 $$
 \begin{aligned}